dokiem/Operationalizing-Machine-Learning/README.md

 5. Swagger Documentation

-To see swagger documentation, we can get swagger.json file and create a new swagger api server to explain the json file
+We can get swagger.json file and create a new swagger api server to see the explaination

 <img align="center" width="700" height="300" src="https://github.com/dokiem/Operationalizing-Machine-Learning/blob/main/images/7.1.png">